 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term: Cognitive behavioural therapy – CBT for pain
+This week’s term is cognitive behavioural therapy (CBT) for pain.

-While initially the idea of a psychological treatment for a physical problem may sound a bit odd at first, it makes more sense when you consider how inextricably connected mind and body are.
+While initially, the idea of a psychological form of treatment for a physical problem may sound a bit odd at first, it makes more sense when you consider how inextricably connected mind and body are.

 Avoidance of activities is a common response to chronic pain, and CBT for pain treats that in much the same way it would any other kind of avoidance reaction.
 There is an emphasis on behavioural activation, including both physical activity and normally pleasurable activities.
-Work is done on pacing to achieve a good balance between activation and rest.
+Pacing is practiced to achieve a good balance between activation and rest.

 Have you ever tried CBT for pain?
 What was your experience like?

 Want to know more?